 Emma was born in China on or about January 10, 1998.
 We adopted her in Nanning, China, on March 1, 1999.
 It took us more than a year to adopt her.
 For the short version, see Emma's Timeline.
-To read about how we adopted a sister for Emma, see Ellianna's Timeline.
+To read about how we adopted a sister for Emma, see Ellianna's Story.
 We adopted Nathaniel from China in 2005.

 In January of 1998 we made the decision to start a family of our own.
 Rod has two grown children from his first marriage.
 That same month Emma was born in the Guangxi Province of Southern China.
 For her first three months she lived with her birth family.